pepa65/bulletin/README.md

 ### Manual Install

 #### Packages
-Install all the required packages (php-fpm not required for 'piscreen'):
+Install all the required packages:

-`apt install git chromium-browser unclutter xdotool lxsession php-fpm`
+`apt install git chromium-browser unclutter xdotool lxsession`

 #### Hosts
 Add the external IP address to `/etc/hosts` by adding a line like: